dhirajgagrai/linux-kernel-dev-setup/README.md

 ### Prerequisites

 1. Install [Docker](https://www.docker.com/).
-    - There is a regression in some Docker versions (*I am using 27.5.1, build 9f9e405*).
+    - There is a regression in some versions of Docker (*I am using 27.5.1, build 9f9e405*).
 So, Ubuntu crashes during the build process.
     - To deal with the above, goto `Docker Settings > General > Virtual Machine Options` and set the following two:
     - `Choose Virtual Machine Manager (VMM) > Apple Virtualization Framework` and `Choose file sharing implementation for your containers > osxfs (Legacy)`.